cabejackson/trivia-app-2/README.md

 ### I'm working dilligently to incorporate these next user stories!

 - Users can see a 'congrats!' picture if they score higher than 50%
+- Users can input the number of trivia questions they'd like to be asked
+- Users can view randomly assorted questions each time they play the game
 - Users can login to save their scores

 ## About Me